UCLALibrary/LBS/README.md

 ---
 ## Developer Tips
 ---
-**TEMPORARY - Create secret_qdb_password.txt in the project root directory (/path/to/projects/LBS) contining the QDB password on a single line**
+  - `QDB_DB_PASSWORD` is defined in `.docker-compose_secrets.env` - ask a team member for this file.
+This file is used only in development.
   - Do not commit this file (file names containing "secret" are excluded via the .gitignore file)
   - Browse to the Report Form on your local machine:
 [http://http://localhost:8000/qdb/report/](http://http://localhost:8000/qdb/report/)
-  - Secret management should be improved for production deployment.
 ---
 **Work with the underlying PostgreSQL database in its own docker container**
 ```